top of page

 Cancer: Possibly anticancer

-Other: May prevent blood clotting, dizziness, and possibly weight loss, diuretic
+Other: May prevent blood clotting, dizziness, and possibly weight loss, a diuretic

 * * *

-SIDE EFFECTS: Rash (topical application), increased bruising and/or bleeding (including menses), oral irritation, abdominal discomfort, gas, heartburn, diarrhea, cardiac arrhythmia (overdose), increased bleeding central nervous system depression (overdose), anaphylaxis
+SIDE EFFECTS: Rash (topical application), increased bruising and/or bleeding (including menses), oral irritation, abdominal discomfort, gas, bloating, heartburn, diarrhea, cardiac arrhythmia (overdose), increased bleeding, central nervous system depression (overdose), anaphylaxis

 CAUTION/CONTRAINDICATIONS: Diabetic medications, sugar-lowering herbs and supplements, blood thinners, clotting disorders, high blood pressure, heart conditions.
-May interact with other medications because it can affect their metabolism (See CYP3A4)
+May interact with other medications including some chemotherapy medications: It can affect their metabolism (See CYP3A4)

-FORMS: Fresh ginger, oils, capsule, extract, gummies, tincture, lozenges, root, gels and ointments
+FORMS: Fresh ginger, oils, capsules, extract, gummies, tincture, lozenges, root, gels and ointments, tea, powder, tablets

 DOSAGES: As directed